KWMSources/pedSyncer/README.md

 - [ ] Flag sync

 # Known Issues
-- [ ] Some desyncs between the styles of the peds
 - [ ] Scenario z-offset is broke of some peds
 - [ ] Set peds into other vehicles doesn't work currently (first attemp works), + seat without functionalities